EXCLUSIVE-Yellen to name ex-IMF official Lipton to senior Treasury role, sources say

 The Biden administration has signaled support for a new allocation of SDRs, and legislation to back such a move is working its way through the now Democratic-controlled Congress.

+Yellen spoke with both the IMF's Georgieva and World Bank President David Malpass on Tuesday, underscoring the need for close coordination and efforts to reduce debt vulnerabilities and support recovery in low-income countries.

-(Reporting by Andrea Shalal and David Lawder; Editing by Heather Timmons, Paul Simao and Rosalba O'Brien)
+(Reporting by Andrea Shalal and David Lawder; Editing by Heather Timmons, Rosalba O'Brien and Leslie Adler)

 ((andrea.shalal@tr.com; +1 202-815-7432;))